Leader Spotlight

 What role do you see technology playing in the future of community cultivation?
 Are there any emerging tools or platforms you are particularly excited about?

 Technology bridges distances, enabling diverse communities to connect and collaborate.
 Platforms like Hivebrite and IdeaScale foster engagement and innovation, while tools like Olio combine community building with sustainability.
-However, digital tools must complement—not replace—local, in-person connections.
+However, digital tools must complement rather than replace local, in-person connections.
 The challenge is to balance both, ensuring communities remain authentic and grounded.

 What advice would you give to other leaders looking to adopt a community-powered lens in their organizations?
 What common pitfalls should they avoid?